 There is no special class which represents a population.
 It's just a collection of Phenotypes.
-As collection class, the ISeq interface is used.
-The ISeq interface allows to express the immutability of the population at the type level and makes the code more readable.
+As a collection class, the ISeq interface is used.
+The ISeq interface allows for the expression of the immutability of the population at the type level and makes the code more readable.
 For a detailed description of this collection classes see section 1.4.4.